redhat-sa-brazil/jdv-opendata/README.md

 * VDB
 	* It generates the VDB file [OpenData.vdb](./src/OpenData.vdb).

+# Standalone Deployment (EAP)

 ## Database setup
+To create and populate the database table, just run the script [schema.sql](./database/postgresql/schema.sql)

-## EAP Deployment
+## EAP setup
-In order to deploy the [OpenData.vdb](./src/OpenData.vdb) file, it is necessary to have the following resources created in EAP:
+It is necessary to have the following resources created in EAP:
 * Datasource
 	* jndi-name="java:/NaturezaJuridica"
 		* Example (change the URL/username/password as needed):